 I was born in Enugu, Nigeria, and lived in the university town of Nsukka until I was 13.
 My family then moved to the suburbs of Pittsburgh, Pennsylvania, where I completed high school.
-My younger sister, Simi, is a professor of green architecture at Drexel University in Philadelphia.
-Her partner, Ezra is an atmospheric scientist, also at Drexel, their daughter, Vesper, is 7, and twins Esme and Quinn are a cutie 4 years old.
-My little brother Maher works for PNC Bank as an IT consultant and lives in Pittsburgh along with its other football addled residents (see jollybengali.net for evidence).
+My younger sister, Simi, is a professor of sustainable design at Drexel University in Philadelphia.
+Her partner, Ezra is an atmospheric scientist, also at Drexel, their daughter, Vesper, is 10, and twins Esme and Quinn are a cutie 8 years old.
+My little brother Maher is an actor and also works for PNC Bank as an IT consultant.
+He lives in Pittsburgh along with its other football addled residents (see jollybengali.net for evidence).
 My parents live in Pittsburgh where my father is a fiction writer and retired professor of geology and my mother teaches computers and economics.

 I consider Philadelphia my first real home in the US as I spent the decade after high school in that vastly underrated city.
 I did business undergrad and grad school there and also worked and played frisbee and danced and biked all over town.
 However, San Francisco, where I lived for four years and did my writing degree, is my favourite city in the US, maybe in the world.